neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 Every request to the Neon API endpoints should pass an API key in the `Authorization` HTTP header.
 You can see the available endpoints in our [API Reference](https://console.neon.tech/api-docs/v1).

 Let’s look at how to make a `curl` request using your Neon API key.
-We're going to use the `projects` endpoint to get a list of the project IDs in an account.
+We're going to use the `projects` endpoint to get a list of the projects in an account.

 All requests to the API need to have the `Authorization` HTTP header with your API key in the form `Authorization: Bearer EXAMPLEKEY`.